IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 1. [Sign up or login to IBM Cloud]

 	> NOTE: Use IBM Cloud to create, test and deploy a quick application.
-Choose among JAVA Liberty Profile, Node.js servers, Ruby, Python, etc. This platform also provides DevOps tools for a continuous delivery (Git, automatic deployment) and a lot of innovative features & services.
+Choose among JAVA Liberty Profile, Node.js servers, Ruby, Python, etc. This platform also provides DevOps tools for a continuous delivery (Git, automatic deployment) and a lot of innovative features and services.

 2. Go to the catalog and select **SDK for Node.js**.